atenreiro/opensquat/README.md

     # for all the options
     python opensquat.py -h

-    # Search for generic terms used in phishing campaigns (can lead to false positives)
+    # Search for generic terms used in phishing campaigns (can lead to false-positives)
     python opensquat.py -k generic.txt

     # With DNS validation (quad9)